This design is meant to be reviewed at desktop size.

 Standard autoimmune workups check ANA, rheumatoid factor, inflammatory markers like CRP and ESR, and a few organ-specific antibodies.
 Those tests confirm what you already know.
 They do not explain why your immune system is misbehaving.
 Our evaluation looks for the triggers.

-- Inflammatory markers beyond CRP and ESR
+• Inflammatory markers beyond CRP and ESR A fuller picture of the chronic inflammation driving symptoms.

-- Hormonal balance relevant to immune function
+• Hormonal balance Hormone patterns relevant to immune function.

 What to Expect